thoroftroy/Eyum-TTRPG/README.md

 This repository is part of an ongoing project to turn the Eyum **Handbook** into a **wiki-style reference**.
 Right now, the content is written for and in **Obsidian**, but we are gradually adding links, navigation, and formatting so that it functions as a full wiki you can browse and use online.
 This is mostly functional at this point but not always up to date.

-The WIP website is available here https://thoroftroy.github.io/Eyum-TTRPG/
+The wiki is available here https://thoroftroy.github.io/Eyum-TTRPG/Chapter-1---Introduction/1.0-Table-of-Contents

-(The website will usually not be as up to date but be much more usable, the goal is to make that website be the main wiki)

 ---